Etherkell711/aidens-code-notes/README.md

 # aidens-code-notes
-Notes for myself and coding
+Notes for myself about coding stuff